symbol-mind/symbol-mind-promo/README.md

 Its filesystem resembles a hierarchical database.
 Its editor reveals documents as living symbolic pages.
 Its shell speaks not in commands, but in computing frames.

-It is not a retro-OS, nor a modern one It is a visitor from another lineage, where **clarity of meaning guided design more than appearances ever did**.
+It is not a retro-OS, nor a modern one.
+It is a visitor from another lineage, where **clarity of meaning guided design more than appearances ever did**.

 ---